 LSCS and federal policies require that projects involving human subjects be reviewed in order to consider:

 NOTE: It is expected that all research investigators will read all material on the IRB Web site and fully complete the application for IRB approval.
-The IRB will provide IRB members and research investigators with more information regarding the protection of human subjects upon request.
+The IRB will provide research investigators with more information regarding the protection of human subjects upon request.
 It is NOT the goal or the responsibility of the IRB to comment on the quality of the research design or of the proposed research.

-Fill out the Research Application Form and submit via to IRB@lonestar.edu via e-mail.
+Fill out the IRB Research Application Form and submit via to IRB@lonestar.edu via e-mail.
 Also submit the required forms and additional documentation as listed on the application form.
 (Be sure to save a copy for yourself.)
 On the IRB Links/Training link, you can find information that may be helpful to you in filling out the application.

-Once the proposal is submitted the committee will review and make a determination as to the status of the proposal.
-The proposal will fall into one of four review categories
+Once the proposal is submitted, the committee will review it and make a determination as to the status of the proposal.
+The proposal will fall into one of four review categories:

-An expedited review consists of a review only by the IRB Chair or designee.
+An expedited review consists of a review by the IRB Chair and one or more committee members.
 Expedited reviews are for proposals that meet minimal risk standards as determined by the regulations and the Chair.
 Expedited reviews are normally faster than the full committee review and do not require a vote.
 The results will be communicated to the investigator in writing and also reported at the next IRB meeting.
 IRB members may ask for discussion of any expedited reviews, or the referral to a full committee review.

-Once the category is determined the IRB or designees will review the Research Application Form and recommend one of the following:
+Once the category is determined, the IRB Committee or designees will review the Research Application Form and recommend one of the following: